yugabyte/yugabyte-db/docs/content/v1.1/develop/client-drivers/cassandra/java.md

 This tutorial assumes that you have:

-- installed Yugabyte DB, created a universe and are able to interact with it using the CQL shell.
+- installed YugabyteDB, created a universe and are able to interact with it using the CQL shell.
 If not, please follow these steps in the [quick start guide](../../../quick-start/test-cassandra/).
 - installed JDK version 1.8+ and maven 3.3+